 Why you shouldn’t use ChatGPT in your content creation strategy

 There are many reasons why you should refrain from using ChatGPT in your content creation strategy.
 Arguably the most convincing of all is that it brings potential legal ramifications.
 Chatbots such as ChatGPT create responses by scraping the internet for information and collating it into a readable, logical format.
 As such, ChatGPT’s responses are essentially plagiarized.
 In July 2023, two authors sued OpenAI for allegedly “ingesting” their work.
-Earlier this year, Getty Images sued Stability AI, an image-processing AI, for using Getty’s Intellectual Property (IP) refers to creations of the mind, such as inventions, literary and artistic works, designs, symbols, names, and images used in commerce.
-More to train their AI model.
+Earlier this year, Getty Images sued Stability AI, an image-processing AI, for using Getty’s intellectual property to train their AI model.
 Neither case has concluded, leaving an unsettling number of questions unanswered and content creators who lift copy directly from ChatGPT on shaky legal ground.

 There are also significant problems with inaccuracies.
 If you read any other articles on ChatGPT, you most likely have come across the phrase “garbage in, garbage out.”
 This idea is basically accurate; if you provide ChatGPT with an inadequate prompt, you’ll get an inadequate response.
 But the real problem is that this early on, we still don’t know what constitutes a “good” prompt, meaning using ChatGPT alone for research purposes could result in significant inaccuracies.